ekosz/ekosz.github.io/_posts/07-16-12-the-danger-of-too-many-classes.md

+---
+layout: post
+title: the danger of too many classes
+---
 In my last post I talked about refactoring its advantages.
 But there is a danger of refactoring too much.
 By following all the right rules, even while supposedly doing the right thing, your code may become a mess.